Horatio Hale: Honours

-Hale never received a doctorate but his research was recognised through his roles in a number of academic societies.
+Hale never received a doctorate but his research was recognized through his roles in a number of academic societies.

 In 1872, Hale was elected as a member of the American Philosophical Society.

-In 1884, he reorganised the section of anthropology as an independent department of the British Association for the Advancement of Science, at its meeting in Montreal that year.
+In 1884, he reorganized the section of anthropology as an independent department of the British Association for the Advancement of Science, at its meeting in Montreal that year.
 He had already performed a like service for the American Association.
 At the request of the British committee, he undertook the supervision of the anthropological section's work in the Canadian North-west and British Columbia.
 The reports, which are very elaborate, were published in the Association's Proceedings from 1885 to 1897.
 While Hale continued as a member of the committee, he was asked to accept the position of vice-president at the Association's meeting in Toronto (1896); he declined due to ill-health.

-Hale was also a member of the American Folklore Society, serving as its President in 1893.
+Hale was also a member of the American Folklore Society, serving as its president in 1893.

 Hale was an honorary fellow of the Anthropological Institute of Great Britain, to which he contributed a number of papers.

 Death

-Hale died on 29 December 1896 at Clinton, Ontario.
-In an appreciation of his life, Franz Boas wrote: "Ethnology has lost a man who contributed more to the knowledge of human race than perhaps any student”.
+Hale died on December 29, 1896, in Clinton, Ontario.
+In an appreciation of his life, Franz Boas wrote: "Ethnology has lost a man who contributed more to the knowledge of human race than perhaps any student".